aravind-gk/aravind-gk.github.io/list.md

 31. See the Milky Way from Australia
 32. See the Aurorae Borealis
 33. Hike Mount Fuji
-34. See Penguins in Antarctica
+34. See penguins in Antarctica
 36. Play with elephants in ENP, Thailand
 35. Visit a volcano in Reykjavik
 38. Be kind